The Van (1977 film)

 The Van is a 1977 American low-budget independent teen comedy film directed by Sam Grossman and starring Stuart Getz, Deborah White, Danny DeVito, Harry Moses, Marcie Barkin, Bill Adler, Stephen Oliver, and Connie Lisa Marie.

 Primarily released to drive-in theaters in 1977, the film was released at the peak of the vansploitation genre.
 It was followed by the 1978 film Malibu Beach, in which Stephen Oliver reprised his role as bully Dugan Hicks.

 Plot

-The day he graduates high school, Bobby takes ownership of a tricked-out van that's like a bachelor pad on wheels.
-He's disappointed, however, to see that his best friend—who has better luck with the ladies—makes more use out of it than he does.
-He soon meets a shy girl and falls for her, but before he can win her heart, he has to win a drag race against a local bully.
+Bobby is a recent high school graduate who decides to spend his entire college savings on a highly customized Dodge Tradesman van, equipped with a waterbed, high-end stereo, and plush carpeting.
+His goal is to use the vehicle to improve his social life and success with women, reflecting the "custom van craze" of the late 1970s.

+While his best friend Jack is more naturally successful with women, Bobby struggles with his confidence.
+He eventually falls for Tina, a shy girl who is initially unimpressed by the van's flashiness.
+The narrative follows Bobby's misadventures at van shows and drag races, culminating in a showdown with a local bully named Dugan.
+Through these experiences, Bobby learns that while the van provides him a platform, his own character is what ultimately earns Tina's respect.